gggdttt/Assisted-driving-cars-with-multi-sensor-fusion-and-computer-vision/README.md

 ## 1.Project Introduction

-* Project Name: The Assisted-Driving System
+* **Project Name**: The Assisted-Driving System
-* Project Aim: This system would help a running 'car' to detect the concrete type of an obstacle and then could help it to take different approaches according to the 'type'  detected by multi-sensor fusion.
+* **Project Aim**: This system would help a running 'car' to detect the concrete type of an obstacle and then take different approaches according to the 'type'  detected by multi-sensor fusion and CV.

-**Hardware Configuration**:
+* **Hardware Configuration**:

 | Name                         | Edition               |
 | ---------------------------- | --------------------- |